clasen/HODL/README.md

 Seamlessly manage your assets on multiple networks.
 HODL Wallet supports the following networks:

+- Bitcoin
+- EVM
+  - Ethereum
   - Binance Smart Chain
-- Ethereum
   - Polygon
   - Optimism
   - Arbitrum One
   - Fantom
   - Avalanche C-Chain

 Each network supports its native token and popular tokens like USDT.
 You can easily add more tokens as needed.